 And are there other perks that you can offer at your workplace to say thank you to people for making the journey in, whether it’s fresh fruit or cakes in the office, or just some decent coffee?

-Using regular one-to-ones and annual appraisals to grow and develop staff can really help with retention.
+Using regular one-to-ones and annual appraisals to grow and develop staff can really help with retention and reduce churn.
 Taking the time to go through what’s working well, and whether there are areas where you can try to support improvement, can increase levels of engagement.
 Having clear goals and a potential career progression path, where possible, will hopefully help employees think longer term about the benefits of staying with you.